GenSelfDiff-HIS: Generative Self-Supervision Using Diffusion for Histopathological Image Segmentation

 \subsection{Cross-Dataset Segmentation}

 Table \ref{tab:datasets} shows that the HN cancer dataset contains the most unannotated images, followed by MoNuSeg and GLaS.
-From Fig. \ref{fig:samples_datasets}, it can be seen that GLaS and HN cancer datasets have comparable mask sizes for any class in the annotated segmentation maps, whereas the mask size (corresponding to the nucleus class) is small.
+From Fig. \ref{fig:comparison_methods}, it can be seen that GLaS and HN cancer datasets have comparable mask sizes for any class in the annotated segmentation maps, whereas the mask size (corresponding to the nucleus class) is small.
 This indicates some amount of correlation between the two datasets.
 Hence, from Table \ref{tab:cross_dataset}, we observe that the segmentation performance on the GLaS dataset using a model pre-trained on the HN dataset is good.
-However, self-supervision using the GLaS dataset and segmentation on the HN dataset doesn't follow the same pattern due to the low number of unannotated images in the GLaS dataset.
+However, self-supervision using the GLaS dataset and segmentation on the HN dataset does not follow the same pattern due to the low number of unannotated images in the GLaS dataset.
 The model achieves good performance on the MoNuSeg dataset when pre-trained and fine-tuned on MoNuSeg itself.
-This indicates that a certain degree of similarity between datasets aids in learning task-agnostic visual representations using diffusion-based self-supervision.
+This indicates that a certain degree of similarity between datasets aids in learning task-agnostic visual representations during self-supervision.

-We also pre-train the diffusion model using a combination of unannotated images from all three datasets and then learn separate segmentation models for each dataset.
-From Table \ref{tab:combined_datasets}, we notice a performance boost on all the datasets, validating that the performance of downstream tasks can be enhanced by learning more generalizable representations from diverse data distributions.